VA00/SymbolicRegressionPackage/README.md

 Main functions are:

 RecognizeConstant[x] - search for ,,analytical'' formula given numeric value in the order of growing Kolmogorov complexity expressions.
 Any function or constant known to Mathematica can be used, e.g. EllipticE, Root[], Gamma etc.
+RecognizeFunction - like previous, but for univariate data with possible errors RecognizeSequence - like previous, but for integer sequences or other exact symbolic data

 RandomExpression[] - generates random mathematical formula [implemented using random-walk string-rewrite approach] EnumerateExpressions[] - lists all expressions [implemented recursively; this limits search to level 4 at most due to memory-hungry functions, stack machine methodvto be implemented soon]

 Some simple examples and applications are presented in SymbolicRegreessionPackage_Examples.nb notebook.

-NOTE: constants are also proper functions, random generator do not care what you expect!
+NOTE: constants (constant functions, like f[x_]:=0) are also proper functions, random generator do not care what you expect!